Akhil-Tony/A.I-Personal-Trainer/README.md

 <h2>A.I Personal Trainer</h2>
 The Algorithm detects 32 landmarks on human body.
-The core part is on keeping a track on the landmarks on the leg, and by calculating the angle between the leg joints a <b>track bar</b> is displayed upside which indicates the effectiveness of the movement. the bottom box also maintain a count of the of <b>repetition</b> made by the trainee.
+The core part is on keeping a track on the leg landmarks, and by calculating the angle between the knee joint a <b>track bar</b> is displayed upside which indicates the push and pull intensity. the bottom box also maintain a count of the of <b>repetition</b> made by the trainee.
 <h3> Frameworks Used: </h3>
 - Mediapipe